-PowerBall[®] is a Multi-State Lottery Association game offered in forty-five states (including Rhode Island), plus the District of Columbia, Puerto Rico, and U.S. Virgin Islands.
+PowerBall® is a Multi-State Lottery Association game offered in forty-five states (including Rhode Island), plus the District of Columbia, Puerto Rico, and U.S. Virgin Islands.
+With the potential expansion to include other countries in the PowerBall® game, the Idaho legislature voted to end the state's participation in the game.
+However this will not take place until non-United States jurisdictions actually enter the game.
 For \$2, players select "5 out of 69" numbers and a PowerBall® "1 out of 26."
 Players can select their own numbers or utilize a computer "quick pick."
 Televised drawings are shown on Wednesday and Saturday at 10:59 p.m.
+Starting on August 23, 2021, a new Monday night draw was added with the same draw time as the Wednesday and Saturday draws.
 For an additional \$1, players can choose the PowerPlay® option to increase their non-jackpot prizes.
 The PowerPlay® feature is now a random multiplier whereby players are able to win up to 10X the value of set prizes on lower prizes below Match 5.
 The 10X multiplier is available for advertised annuity jackpots up to \$150 million.
 The \$1 million prize for matching 5/5 white balls increases to a maximum of \$2 million when you purchase the PowerPlay®.
 The multiplier does not apply to the grand prize jackpot.
 In April 2020, due to the global Covid-19 pandemic, guaranteed starting jackpots and minimum jackpot increases were eliminated.
 Following the April 8, 2020 drawing, guaranteed starting PowerBall® jackpots and minimum jackpot increases were eliminated, and future jackpots are based on game sales and interest rates effective at the time.